cstack/db_tutorial/_parts/part4.md

 We've got the ability to insert rows into our database and to print out all rows.
 Let's take a moment to test what we've got so far.

-I'm going to use [rspec](http://rspec.info/) to write my tests because I'm familiar with it.
+I'm going to use [rspec](http://rspec.info/) to write my tests because I'm familiar with it, and the syntax is fairly readable.

-I'll make a short helper to send a list of commands to our database program, then make assertions about the output:
+I'll define a short helper to send a list of commands to our database program then make assertions about the output:

 ```ruby
 describe 'database' do